-- Excessive utilization; - Recent medical cost escalation; - Provider discretion in determining diagnosis; - o Lack of clinical efficiency of treatment or service; - High variability in cost per episode of care; - High levels of variation in length of stay; - Lack of adherence to quality standards; - Claim types with high percentage of fraud; - o Current and projected demand for services.
+- o Excessive utilization; - o Recent medical cost escalation; - o Provider discretion in determining diagnosis; - o Lack of clinical efficiency of treatment or service; - o High variability in cost per episode of care; - o High levels of variation in length of stay; - o Lack of adherence to quality standards; - o Claim types with high percentage of fraud; - o Current and projected demand for services.

-- If only certain benefits are subject to an NQTL, such as meeting a fail-first protocol or requiring preauthorization, plans and issuers should have information available to substantiate how the applicable factors were used to apply the specific NQTL to medical/surgical and MH/SUD benefits. - Determine whether any factors were given more weight than others and the reason(s) for doing so.
+- ➤ If only certain benefits are subject to an NQTL, such as meeting a fail-first protocol or requiring preauthorization, plans and issuers should have information available to substantiate how the applicable factors were used to apply the specific NOTL to medical/surgical and MH/SUD benefits. - Determine whether any factors were given more weight than others and the reason(s) for doing so.